Electronic civil disobedience

 Electronic civil disobedience (ECD; also known as cyber civil disobedience or cyber disobedience) can refer to any type of civil disobedience in which the participants use information technology to carry out their actions.
 Electronic civil disobedience often involves computers and the Internet and may also be known as hacktivism.
-The term "electronic civil disobedience" was coined in the critical writings of Critical Art Ensemble (CAE), a collective of tactical media artists and practitioners, in their seminal 1996 text, Electronic Civil Disobedience: And Other Unpopular Ideas.
+Critical Art Ensemble (CAE), a collective of tactical media artists and practitioners, created "electronic civil disobedience" in the critical writings of their seminal 1996 text, Electronic Civil Disobedience: And Other Unpopular Ideas.
 Electronic civil disobedience seeks to continue the practices of nonviolent-yet-disruptive protest originally pioneered by American poet Henry David Thoreau, who in 1848 published Civil Disobedience.

-A common form of ECD is coordination DDoS against a specific target, also known as a virtual sit-in.
-Such virtual sit-ins may be announced on the internet by hacktivist groups like the Electronic Disturbance Theatre and the borderlands Hacklab.
+Virtual sit-ins may be announced on the internet by hacktivist groups like the borderlands Hacklab.

-Computerized activism exists at the intersections of politico-social movements and computer-mediated communication.
-Stefan Wray writes about ECD: